 Fee structure: All Brown students who study abroad for academic credit are charged Brown University tuition while studying abroad.
 Students can apply their financial aid awards – including their full Brown scholarships -- toward their program abroad.

 Pre-travel medical care: Students planning to travel or study abroad should call Brown Health Services well in advance to plan for appropriate vaccines and medicines; it may take a month or more to complete the immunizations and/or medications needed before leaving the United States.
 Students are encouraged to visit the U.S. Centers for Disease Control and Prevention Travel Health website and review the Destinations section for health and vaccine recommendations by specific country.
 For additional information on pre-travel services, refer to the section on Medical Services on the Health Services website.

 Brown students may also study away at another U.S. college or university while they are enrolled at Brown.
 With the appropriate permissions, they can earn credit at other U.S. colleges and universities as part of their Brown degree.
 Students must obtain pre-approval from both a dean and a faculty member in a relevant department in order to transfer course credit back to Brown.
 Students who wish to transfer a course for concentration requirements must obtain a third permission from their concentration advisor.

-Formal study away options include the Brown-Tougaloo Exchange, Urban Education Semester, and Wheaton College Exchange Programs.
+Formal study away options include the Brown-Tougaloo Exchange and the Wheaton College Exchange Programs.
 Students may talk with deans in the College about these specific programs.
 Brown students who wish to study at other U.S. colleges or universities and want to transfer course credits back to Brown must obtain prior approval from the Dean of the College office as well as the appropriate academic departments.